BINF-3101/lab10_transcription_factors/README.md

 You will need the following files in your directory to start
 - cerevisiae_tfs.info.fasta
 - cerevisiae_tfs.fasta
-- clear_SRR00000.prot.fasta
+- SRRXXXXXXX.prot.fasta
-- SRR00000-contigs.v2.fa
+- SRRXXXXXXX-contigs.v3.fa.masked

 The two files ```cerevisiae_tfs.info.fasta``` and ```cerevisiae_tfs.fasta``` are both in the folder ```/projects/class/binf3101_001/tf_files/```

 Copy both of these files to your lab 10 directory.

-You will have a copy of your protein sequences, in the form of```clear_SRR00000.prot.fasta``` in your lab_9 folder.
+You will have a copy of your protein sequences, in the form of ```SRRXXXXXXX.prot.fasta``` in your lab_9 folder.

-You will have a copy of your assembled genome, in the form of ```SRR00000-contigs.v2.fa``` in your lab_5 folder.
+You will have a copy of your assembled genome, in the form of ```SRRXXXXXXX-contigs.v3.fa.masked``` in your lab_5 folder.

 &nbsp;